TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 2) Language

-While these programs will be “a part” of the university, you will often times be “apart” from the happenings of the main campus.
-There are two reasons for this: first, your program is in a completely different language and most likely has a larger foreigner population.
-You are apart, because you are different.
+While these programs will be “a part” of the university, you will often be “apart” from the happenings of the main campus.
+There are two reasons for this: first, your program is in a completely different language and most likely has a larger international population.
+You are apart because you are different.
 Unfortunately, this is the reality.
-The second reason is quite easier to accept.
-Graduate students are older and typically do not have a great presence on campus, especially compared with undergraduate life.
-This is not because you are a foreigner or speak another language; this is because you are a graduate student.
-Being older, more mature, and more serious about your studies, such perceptions are only natural.
+The second reason is relatively more straightforward to accept.
+Graduate students are older and typically do not have a significant presence on campus, especially compared with undergraduate life.
+This is not because you are a foreigner or speak another language but because you are a graduate student.
+Such perceptions are only natural as you are likely older, more mature, and more serious about your studies.

-One downside to the rise of an all-English curriculum is that it provides a crutch, and can stunt your language growth.
-For those returning home without the language skills, be prepared to explain why you cannot speak the language of the host country where you just spent a few years (or more) of your life.
-Meaning, aside from being very useful, gaining the language can offer legitimacy to this educational route, even if your skill level is not very advanced.
+One downside to the rise of an all-English curriculum is that it provides a crutch and can stunt your language growth.
+For those returning home without language skills, be prepared to explain why you cannot speak the host country's language where you have just spent a few years (or more) of your life.
+This means that, besides being very useful, learning the language can offer legitimacy to this educational route, even if your skill level is not very advanced.

 3) Finances

-In the States, many people are taking on very large loans to cover their educational expenses.
+Many people in the United States take huge loans to cover their educational expenses which offen anchors and follows them for years as an extra financial burden.
 In other Western countries, these programs might be cheap enough to eliminate the need to take out a loan.
-In non-Western countries, these programs can be even cheaper.
-This cost factor should be a large factor in your decision on a foreign graduate school to attend.
+In non-Western countries, these programs can be even more affordable.
+The cost factor will likely be significant in your decision to attend a foreign graduate school.

 As mentioned, governments are actively looking to boost their foreign student enrollments.
 This is not always connected to more revenue streams for their institutions.
-In actuality, this new push is more connected with soft power, or a type of international prestige.
-This means that there should be ample scholarships available for students to do their MA abroad.
-You just need to do some digging, especially on governmental websites (which can sometimes be terribly designed).
+The push is more connected with soft power or international prestige.
+As a result, ample scholarships should be available for students to do their M.A. abroad.
+It would be best if you did some digging, especially on governmental websites (which can sometimes be challenging to navigate).
 Keep looking, as such scholarships exist.

-Now, does this mean that if you cannot get a scholarship, you should look elsewhere?
+Does this mean you should look elsewhere if you cannot get a scholarship?
 Not necessarily.
-If the program is high quality, the demand to get in might be larger than you realize, and the scholarship funds would be lower in that situation.
-This is especially true for the mentioned top-rated universities.
-You may be trading less financial incentive, for a higher reputation.
-It is a tradeoff, and one that you should consider hard before taking the leap.
+If the program is high quality, the demand to get in might be more significant than you realize, and the scholarship funds would be lower.
+This is especially true for the top-rated universities mentioned above.
+You may be trading less financial incentive for a higher reputation.
+It is a tradeoff that you should consider hard before taking the leap.

 4) Is It Worth It?

 This is something that you really need to ask yourself.
-Even if you want to stay in your host country, an MA might not actually broaden your career spectrum that much.
-If you are unsure of your career aspirations, and do not know which direction to go, then perhaps even more beneficial than an MA would be attending an intensive immersion language school.
+Even if you want to stay in your host country, an M.A. may not broaden your career spectrum.
+If you are unsure of your career aspirations and do not know which direction to take, perhaps attending an intensive immersion language school would be even more beneficial than an M.A.

 Really honing in on the language of the locals will always boost your career and life as an expat.
-You become much more valuable to any organization, as you can then fill two roles— the task for foreign employees and the task of any employee.
-Plus, this will give you time to really think about your path in life.
-An MA in a field that you do not want to go into can set you back a few years, but language skills are always useful.
+You become much more valuable to any organization, as you can then fill two roles — the task for foreign employees and the task of any employee.
+Plus, this will give you time to think about your chosen life path.
+An M.A. in a field you do not want to enter can set you back a few years, but language skills are always valuable.

-You might be thinking that doing an MA and language training simultaneously provides the best solution.
-While true, as many MA programs give you that option, you may find the intensity of your course work quite challenging, and adding language learning (which can be a full-time study by itself), an insurmountable challenge.
-Add in a part-time job, and this becomes seemingly impossible, or at least impossible to do all three well.
+Studying for an M.A. and language training simultaneously provides an exciting solution.
+Many M.A. programs give you that option, but you may find the intensity of your coursework challenging, and adding language learning (which can be a full-time study by itself) is an insurmountable challenge.
+Add a part-time job, and it becomes almost impossible to do all three well, so you must be practical and realistic.

-For those who are already fluent and still looking for a career boost, an MA program becomes an even more attractive opportunity.
+An M.A. program becomes an even more attractive opportunity for those already fluent and still looking for a career boost.
 The combination of the degree, your experiences, and language skills would be ideal for your return.
 But remember, language is an additional skill, not a credential like an MA.

 5) The Final Decision

-Doing an MA abroad is not for everyone.
+Doing an M.A. abroad is practical for some and not others on a case-by-case basis.
 But for those considering this route, these few thoughts should help guide you in making this critical decision.
 An education abroad can give relevance to your experience that might not come merely by working.
-Such a realization is especially significant for many ESL veterans who eventually return home and attempt to work in fields not relating to education.
+Such a realization is especially significant for many ESL veterans who eventually return home and attempt to work in fields not related to education.

-The institutions you are targeting really should come into consideration.
-Receiving a degree from an Ivy League level school probably trumps most universities abroad in terms of reputation and opening doors.
-But, the odds of getting into these programs are much lower for the average applicant.
-In addition, if you still wish to remain abroad, then this is not a practical avenue to pursue.
+The institutions you are targeting should come into consideration.
+Receiving a degree from an Ivy League-level school trumps most universities abroad in terms of reputation and opening doors.
+But, the average applicant's odds of getting into these programs are much lower.
+In addition, if you still wish to remain abroad, this is not a practical avenue to pursue.

-If you do have long-term PhD aspirations however, an MA abroad at well-regarded institutions—such as the University of Cambridge, the University of Oxford, and other great world universities—will give your application a boost, making acceptance by universities such as Columbia or Yale a real possibility in the future.
+If you do have long-term Ph.D. aspirations, however, an M.A. abroad at well-regarded institutions — such as the University of Cambridge, the University of Oxford, and other great world universities — will boost your application, making acceptance by universities such as Columbia or Yale a real possibility.

-If you went through the four listed categories above and are still unsure which track to take, then one final question can help tip the scale for your decision: are you willing to stay and work in your host country after the MA?
-If the answer is no, then you may need to rethink your decision.
-The country where the institution is located is going to provide maximization of the degree’s value.
-Yet, the four categories I have explored can ensure that if you indeed do an MA abroad, but decide that you do not wish to stay in your host country, that you can still have value in your investment.
+Suppose you went through the four categories above and are still trying to decide which track to take.
+In that case, one final question can help tip the scale for your decision: are you willing to stay and work in your host country after the M.A.?
+You may need to rethink your decision if the answer is no. The country where the institution is located is going to provide maximization of the degree’s value.
+Yet, the four categories I have explored can ensure that if you indeed do an M.A. abroad but decide not to stay in your host country, you can still have value in your investment.

-The decision of doing an MA abroad should not be taken lightly.
-It can help add to your years abroad, and can significantly enrich your experience in your chosen country.
-However, obviously you will have to make a more significant investment (time and money) than simply working or traveling.
-If you follow these four thoughts on the potential institution or program-Credentials, Language, Finances, and Worthies-you can protect yourself from lots of wasted time and money.
+The decision to do an M.A. abroad should not be taken lightly.
+It can add to your years abroad and significantly enrich your experience in your chosen country.
+However, obviously, you will have to make a more significant investment (time and money) than simply working or traveling.
+If you follow these four thoughts on the potential institution or program- credentials, Language, Finances, and worthies — you can protect yourself from lots of wasted time and money.

 Ultimately, the answer is up to you.
 Think hard about this decision.
 It will and can change your life, whichever path you decide.